 Earwax removal methods to avoid

 People commonly use cotton swabs to try and remove earwax or dislodge a blockage.
 However, this can sometimes cause more problems as cotton swabs may push the blockage further down into the ear canal, risking even more damage to the ear.

 Cotton swabs themselves can also be accidentally inserted too far into the ear canal and can compact wax further or puncture your eardrum.

-Removal at your hearing provider’s office
+Removal at a medical professional’s office

 If the earwax blockage is more significant, it may need to be removed at a medical professional’s office.
 Medical providers typically use one of two methods to remove earwax: irrigation or curettage.
 Your audiologist will determine how to best manage any cerumen blockage concerns you may have.